Reinstall Sophos Firewall OS: USB reimage

 - Default gateway, static routes and SD-WAN routes.

-- Firewall rules, NAT rules and web server protection.
+- Firewall rules, NAT rules and Webserver Protection.

 - VPN connections and certificates.